Wingly-Company/apidoc/README.md

 To add URL parameters to your endpoint you can use the UrlParameter annotation.
 A section describing the URL parameters will be added to the generated documentation.
-The UrlParameter accepts a name, description type and an optional required parameter.
+The UrlParameter accepts a name, description, type and an optional required parameter.

 ```php
 use Wingly\ApiDoc\Attributes as Doc;